 What is it: Terror in Resonance (Zankyou no Terror)

-Terror in Resonance, known in Japan as Zankyou no Terror, is a psychological anime that explores dark and complex themes, such as terrorism, identity and the search for justice.
-Launched in 2014, the series was created by renowned animation studio MAPPA and directed by Shinichirō Watanabe, who is known for his work on other iconic works such as Cowboy Bebop and Samurai Champloo.
-The narrative revolves around two teenagers, Nine and Twelve, who are involved in a series of attacks in Tokyo, challenging the police and society to understand their motivations.
+Terror in Resonance, known in Japan as Zankyou no Terror, is a psychological anime that explores dark and complex themes such as terrorism, identity, and the search for justice.
+Released in 2014, the series was created by the renowned animation studio MAPPA and directed by Shinichirō Watanabe, known for his work on other iconic works such as Cowboy Bebop and Samurai Champloo.
+The narrative revolves around two teenagers, Nine and Twelve, who become involved in a series of bombings in Tokyo, challenging the police and society to understand their motivations.
 The depth of the characters and the engaging plot make Terror in Resonance a work that provokes reflections on morality and the consequences of human actions.

 Anime Production